hexatomic/hexatomic/docs/dev/src/development/automated-tests/README.md

 To run the user interface integration test in the `org.corpus_tools.hexatomic.it.tests` bundle, select the project and choose `Run -> Run Configurations...` in the main menu.
-An "UI Integration Test" configuration should be available under the category "JUnit Plug-in Test".
+A "UI Integration Test" configuration should be available under the category "JUnit Plug-in Test".
 Click on "Run" to execute the user interface integration tests.

 ![Run UI tests configuration](launch-ui-tests.png)

+This will open an actual Hexatomic window where the user interactions are executed automatically.
+During the tests, don't interact with your computer (switching windows, moving the mouse, etc.) on your own to avoid any interference with the automatic tests.